syncfusion-content/uwp-docs/uwp/SfPivotClient/OLAP/PivotClient-Components.md

 **Removing elements from axis**

-To remove measures, dimension, hierarchy, level, and named set element from the axis element builder, right-click the element and select the *Remove* from the context menu.
+To remove measures, dimension, hierarchy, level, and named set element from the axis element builder, right-click the element and select the *Remove* option from the context menu.

 The below screenshot illustrates the element being removed from the axis element builder: